keerthipriyaa029/Food-Calorie-Estimator-using-Computer-Vision/calorie_estimator/README.md

 - Mixed dishes may be identified by their most prominent ingredient
 - Webcam functionality requires proper camera permissions and may not work in all environments

-## Future Improvements

-- Fine-tune model on larger food datasets
-- Add portion size estimation using depth sensing or reference objects
-- Support for mixed dishes and multiple food items in one image
-- Add historical tracking of food consumption
-- Mobile app deployment
-- Continuous video analysis for real-time calorie estimation

-## License

-MIT License

-## Acknowledgments

-- Food-101 dataset
-- PyTorch and torchvision
-- Streamlit for the web interface
-- Calorie Ninja API for nutritional data